tsuku-dev/tsuku/docs/DESIGN-installation-plans-eval.md

 ### Key Assumptions

-- Plans are platform-specific: a plan generated on macOS applies only to macOS
+- Plans are platform-specific by default, but `--os` and `--arch` flags enable cross-platform generation
 - Plans are immutable once generated; regeneration creates a new plan
 - Evaluation is idempotent and does not modify installation state
 - "Reproducibility" means bitwise identical downloads given the same plan